-The Panel agreed to write to both the Fire and Rescue Service and the Police Force to thank them for all their work throughout the pandemic.
+- a) That the report be noted. - b) That the Panel write to both the Fire and Rescue Service and the Police Force to thank them for all their work throughout the pandemic.

-Progress report on appointment of Chief Fire Officer and Chief Constable
+22. Progress report on appointment of Chief Fire Officer and Chief Constable